10 Blind Snakes Around The World

 Source: iNaturalist user Ryan van Huyssteen – CC BY-SA 4.0

-This blind snake lives in northeast South Africa, Zimbabwe and Mozambique.
-While their pupils are visible, they’re little more than biro pen dots – if you bent down to examine its face, they wouldn’t even distinguish a vaguely humanoid blur, more likely they’d comprehend a slight dimness.
-They might smell you however, but even then, you’re not at risk.
-Myriopholis longicauda is like all other 400+ blind snakes in that it lacks venom or even teeth.
+They might smell you, however, but even then, this species poses no risk.
+Myriopholis longicauda is like all other 400+ blind snakes in that it lacks any venom, or even teeth.
 Their response when cornered is an intense wriggling.

 10 Latin American blind snake